OpenEvalProject/evals/manuscripts/elife-53246/v2/manuscript.md

 **Figure 6.:** Polar plot representations showing phase lag for the five lowest frequencies common to the single-sine and sum-of-sines conditions.
 (A) Control group phase lags.
 Individual subjects are represented as lighter colored unit vectors and the group mean vector is plotted in bold.
 Purple indicates the single-sine condition and black represents the sum-of-sines condition.
 Note that only phase lag is represented on the polar plot (gain is not represented).
 The Control group is able to track the single-sine stimuli with little or no phase lag, but shows phase lags that increase with frequency in the sum-of-sines condition.
 (B) Example response from a control subject tracking a 0.85 Hz single-sine stimuli.
 The target sine wave is represented in green and the subject performance in orange.
 Note that this control could predict the single-sine and track it with little or no phase lag.
 (C) Cerebellar group phase lags plotted as in A. The Cerebellar patients were able to track the two slowest single-sine stimuli with little phase lag (purple, 0.10 and 0.25 Hz) but then shows increasing phase lags as a function of frequency.
 Note that 0.10 and 0.25 Hz are extremely slow frequencies that could be followed using only visual feedback control.
 In the sum-of-sines condition, the cerebellar group shows phase lags that increase with frequency.
 (D) Example response from a cerebellar subject tracking a 0.85 Hz single-sine stimuli.
 In contrast to the control subject, this cerebellar patient shows phase lags relative to the target.

-## Experiment 3: virtual reality feedback can reduce dysmetria
+### Experiment 3: virtual reality feedback can reduce dysmetria

 The results from Experiment 1 indicated that cerebellar patients’ feedback control may be largely intact.
 In Experiment 3, we leveraged this intact element of their control system to reduce dysmetria.
 Our goal was to provide each cerebellar patient with customized visual position feedback information that took into account their controller’s mismatched feedforward model.
 This altered visual feedback would help them generate the correct motor command for a simple elbow movement (30° flexion) by accounting for their actual arm dynamics.

 Here, we used a motor task that requires subjects make a discrete movement to a target that is stepped to a new position.
 This was chosen so that we could compare our data to previously published results using the same task with cerebellar patients.
 Subjects were asked to make a 30° elbow flexion movement from a home target to a stepped target.
 The task was completed with both veridical visual feedback and with altered visual feedback that was designed to reduce their dysmetria.

 Bhanpuri et al. theorized that cerebellar patients have a static mismatch between their controller’s internal model of their limb inertia and the actual limb inertia for elbow flexion movements (Bhanpuri et al., 2014).
 Critically, for single-joint elbow flexion or extension, an inertial mismatch causes an acceleration-dependent error in the internal dynamic model because inertia and acceleration are kinematically yoked.
-Thus, we predicted that an Acceleration-Dependent Feedback Gain, ka (block diagram inset in Figure 7A) could provide corrective feedback to enhance reaching performance of cerebellar patients.
-Specifically, we took a subject’s estimated acceleration (see Materials and methods), multiplied this by the Feedback Gain, and then added it to the position of the subject’s cursor:Shown Elbow Angle=(Actual Elbow Angle)+ ka∙(Elbow Angular Velocity)
+Thus, we predicted that an Acceleration-Dependent Feedback Gain, $k_{a}$ (block diagram inset in Figure 7A) could provide corrective feedback to enhance reaching performance of cerebellar patients.
+Specifically, we took a subject’s estimated acceleration (see Materials and methods), multiplied this by the Feedback Gain, and then added it to the position of the subject’s cursor:

+$$
+Shown Elbow Angle=(Actual Elbow Angle)+k_{a}∙(Elbow Angular Velocity)
+$$

 ![Figure 7.](https://cdn.elifesciences.org/articles/53246/elife-53246-fig7-v2.jpg)

 **Figure 7.:** (A) The trajectories from a single cerebellar patient, moving to the grey target zone.
 Overshooting or undershooting the grey region is categorized as hypermetric or hypometric, respectively.
 The solid lines are average trajectories (across trials for a single subject) at a given Acceleration-Dependent Feedback Gain value.
 A decrease in the angle of first correction (i.e. the peak of the first peak of the elbow angle) is apparent as the Acceleration-Dependent Feedback Gain decreases.
 The best Acceleration-Dependent Feedback Gain for this subject was determined to be −0.0025, and the resulting movement trajectory is shown as a solid green line.
 The dashed green line illustrates the trajectory that is displayed to the subject on the screen for the −0.0025 condition.
 This example also shows that oscillation around the target remains with Acceleration-Dependent Feedback Gain.
 The block diagram in the lower right shows how the Acceleration-Dependent Feedback Gain was applied to the visual representation of the fingertip position.
 (B) The reduction in dysmetria exhibited by patients when the best Acceleration-Dependent Feedback Gain was applied.
 Each line represents a single cerebellar patient.
 Lines are color coded to indicate the best Acceleration-Dependent Feedback Gain for that subject.
 (C) Increasing Acceleration-Dependent Feedback Gain causes increased hypermetria.
 Again, each line represents a single cerebellar patient.
 At the highest gain values, the visual feedback diverged enough from the fingertip position so that some subjects paused mid-reach, presumably due to the conflicting visual feedback.
 This yielded the observed drop in median angle of first correction seen in some subjects in the higher gain conditions.
 This figure shows only the cerebellar patients.
 Control subject data is shown in Figure 8.

-We predicted that positive value for ka would make a subject more hypermetric and negative value would make a subject more hypometric.
+We predicted that positive value for $k_{a}$ would make a subject more hypermetric and negative value would make a subject more hypometric.
 Thus, we expected hypometric patients would experience a reduction in dysmetria with a positive gain.
 Similarly, we expected hypermetric patients would experience a reduction in dysmetria when a negative gain was applied.
-For a given value for the gain for ka, subjects completed 30° elbow flexion reaching movements in the Kinarm exoskeleton robot.
+For a given value for the gain for $k_{a}$, subjects completed 30° elbow flexion reaching movements in the Kinarm exoskeleton robot.
 Reaches were categorized as hypometric, hypermetric, or on-target based on the angle where they made their first correction to their movement.
-The Acceleration-Dependent Feedback Gain ka was applied to the visual feedback provided on the Kinarm screen.
+The Acceleration-Dependent Feedback Gain $k_{a}$ was applied to the visual feedback provided on the Kinarm screen.
 For more details on the implementation and instructions of this task, see Materials and methods.

-When an appropriate Acceleration-Dependent Feedback Gain ka was applied, dysmetria was reduced.
+When an appropriate Acceleration-Dependent Feedback Gain $k_{a}$ was applied, dysmetria was reduced.
 The effect of this gain on the displayed trajectory is shown in Figure 7A, where the dashed green line shows the altered visual feedback given to the subject and the solid green line shows the subject’s actual reach to the target for a single Feedback Gain condition.
-Increasing the magnitude of ka had a graded effect on the trajectory profile, as shown by the decreasing amplitude of the solid traces in Figure 7A.
-To find the 'best' ka we applied the PEST algorithm (see Materials and methods).
+Increasing the magnitude of $k_{a}$ had a graded effect on the trajectory profile, as shown by the decreasing amplitude of the solid traces in Figure 7A.
+To find the 'best' $k_{a}$ we applied the PEST algorithm (see Materials and methods).
 Applying this gain shifted the angle of first correction in the way we predicted, as shown in both Figure 7B.
-Figure 7C shows all the data collected during the implementation of PEST as well as additional trials across a range of gains ka (see Materials and methods) that were collected for a subset of patients (and all control subjects; see Figure 8).
+Figure 7C shows all the data collected during the implementation of PEST as well as additional trials across a range of gains $k_{a}$ (see Materials and methods) that were collected for a subset of patients (and all control subjects; see Figure 8).
 Critically, positive Acceleration-Dependent Feedback Gain made patients more hypermetric and negative Acceleration-Dependent Feedback Gain made patients more hypometric; likewise for control subjects.
 Thus, subject-specific Acceleration-Dependent Feedback Gain was needed to best reduce dysmetria.
 In general, increased Acceleration-Dependent Feedback Gain magnitude was needed to ameliorate greater dysmetria.

 ![Figure 8.](https://cdn.elifesciences.org/articles/53246/elife-53246-fig8-v2.jpg)